10809NAT Course in Electrician — Minimum Australian Context Gap

 This course provides Minimum Australian Context Gap training to holders of an Offshore Technical Skills Record (OTSR) for the UEE30820 Certificate III in Electrotechnology Electrician (or successor) who then may apply to the relevant Australian state and territory licensing authority for an unrestricted Electrician Licence (or equivalent).

-The Australian Trade Training College delivers this course to those wishing to apply for an Electrical Licence in Queensland, New South Wales, Australian Capital Territory, Victoria, South Australia, Western Australia and Northern Territory.
+We offer this course in Queensland, New South Wales, Australian Capital Territory, Victoria, South Australia, Western Australia and Northern Territory.

 On successful completion of this course a Statement of Attainment will be issued.
 Participants can then apply with the Registered Training Organisation responsible for issuing the OTSR for the issuance of UEE30820 Certificate III in Electrotechnology Electrician (or successor).